nicodv/kmodes/README.rst

 - k-modes with initialization based on density [CAO09]_
 - k-prototypes [HUANG97]_

-The code is modeled after the k-means module in scikit-learn and has the same familiar interface.
+The code is modeled after the clustering algorithms in scikit-learn and has the same familiar interface.

 Usage examples of both k-modes ('soybean.py') and k-prototypes ('stocks.py') are included.